nikithapotluri/nikithapotluri/README.md

 ---

 ## 🧑‍💻 About Me
-✨ A passionate B.Tech Computer Science and Engineering student who loves **bringing ideas to life with code**.
+A passionate B.Tech Computer Science and Engineering student who loves **bringing ideas to life with code**.
-🚀 I'm passionate about building user-centric products, solving real-world problems, and exploring new technologies.
-💡 Interests: **Artificial Intelligence**, **Web Development** and designing systems that make everyday tasks smoother.
+Interested in **Artificial Intelligence**, **Web Development**, and building impactful solutions.

 ---